Electronic bagpipes: History

 In 2016, a new kind of electronic bagpipes, based on optical finger detection was introduced with the 'a-pipes'.

 There is also an electronic bagpipe instrument called Master Gaita, artisanally created under demand by José J. Presedo, which has been in development for more than a decade spawning several iterations, and currently consists of a bagpipe chanter attached to a cushioned bag which contains a USB connector (which creates a MIDI device in the computer) and, optionally, a MIDI connector which can be used to connect a wireless MIDI transmitter stored inside the bag so the instrument works completely wirelessly.

 There have also been a number of software programs that have emulated bagpipes using a computer and MIDI interface, as well as computer-based bagpipe music reading and writing programs.

 Other recent developments have been made by Michael Eskin, a programmer and piper in California, who has developed several virtual instrument emulator apps for the iPad and iPhone.
 Among these are bagpipes (including Scottish Highland and smallpipes, Irish uilleann pipes, and Swedish säckpipa), as well as a set of regulators for the iPad which can be played in concert with the uilleann pipe apps.
 He also produces concertina and accordion apps.

 He also advised Andrew Mowry of Oregon who designed and built the WARBL, a MIDI-capable pipe with an optical chanter which can jump the octave, though it lacks the "on-board" voice and speaker of some models, like the Fagerstrom.

 There are also some open source approaches to electronic bagpipes like the eChanter, which takes advantage of the widely spread Arduino board and facilitates people with some technical skills to build and customise their own electronic bagpipes.

 Most of the modern versions incorporate MIDI capabilities, and have built-in interfaces.

 Players

 The original instruments were seen mainly as curiosities, or at most, as practice instruments.
-However, later they were adopted more by certain professional players such asJames McColl, a senior Scottish piper, who used a Boyd pipe for practice and demonstrations.
+However, later they were adopted more by certain professional players such as James McColl, a senior Scottish piper, who used a Boyd pipe for practice and demonstrations.
 Since then the electronic bagpipe has established itself as a versatile tool in the new musical discourse of European bagpipe playing.